DaMexicanJustice/A6/README.md

 ##### AudioManager
 This class manages audio sources and audio output on a device

+##### Manifest declarations
+Before starting development on your application using MediaPlayer, make sure your manifest has the appropriate declarations to allow use of related features.

+Internet Permission -

+If you are using MediaPlayer to stream network-based content, your application must request network access.

+`<uses-permission android:name="android.permission.INTERNET" />`

+Wake Lock Permission -

+If your player application needs to keep the screen from dimming or the processor from sleeping, or uses the MediaPlayer.setScreenOnWhilePlaying() or MediaPlayer.setWakeMode() methods, you must request this permission.

+`<uses-permission android:name="android.permission.WAKE_LOCK" />`

 ### MediaRecorder

 [MediaRecorder](https://developer.android.com/guide/topics/media/mediarecorder.html) is a framework that allows us to record audio utilizing the microphone of our smart phones.